sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_discussions.rst

 ***************************************

-If you have the discussion admin, discussion moderator, or community TA role, you can make your posts visible to everyone who is enrolled in the course or to members of a single cohort group only.
+If you have the discussion admin, discussion moderator, or community TA role, you can make posts to divided discussion topics visible to everyone who is enrolled in the course or to the members of a selected cohort group only.
 When you :ref:`add a post<Add a Post>`, the **Visible to** dropdown list appears above the **Title** field.

 This example shows a new post being added to a content-specific